google/trillian/README.md

 > [!NOTE]
 > Trillian is in maintenance mode.
 > The next generation of transparency logs uses [Tiled APIs](ttps://c2sp.org/tlog-tiles)
-> and are better supported by [Trillian Tessera](https://github.com/transparency-dev/trillian-tessera).
+> and are better supported by [Tessera](https://github.com/transparency-dev/tessera).
 > We recommend that any new log operators first try Tessera.
 >
 > Community contributions to Trillian are still welcome, but please file an issue and/or swing by the Slack first for discussion!